UFC 121: Lesnar vs Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Camozzi throws significantly more leather — a 4.1 sig. strike per minute gap.
 Yang is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Yang has tighter striking defense, making opponents miss more often.

 The Pick: Chris Camozzi over Dongi Yang.
-We're leaning Camozzi here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Camozzi at 75%.

 Jon Madsen vs Gilbert Yvel